ak-arsalan/OWASP-Juice-Shop-Automation/README.md

 4. The login form returns an error message in case of an invalid user password combination.
 5. Successful login using valid Credentials

+## Security Tests

+   Added security tests to demonstrate vulnerabilities such as XSS and SQL Injection.

 ## Prerequisites

 - Docker